Alone2/schablone-server/README.md

 ### Populate Database With Quicktext Data
 <a name="debugging_populate"/>
-Prerequisites: You need to have python 3 installed and followed the following instructions:
+Prerequisites: You need to have python 3 installed and already have followed the following instructions:

 * [Python Scripts](#python)

 ```